cncf/tag-security/CODE-OF-CONDUCT.md

 Example of reasonable image and video:  Posting a picture of a community meetup* or posting a recording to a presentation on cloud native security.

-*Note: Many events within the community may show alcohol consumption, it is important that when posting photos and videos members consider if the post glorifies alcohol or alcohol is the primary subject of the content (unacceptable) or if the alcohol is happenstance occurrence in the image
+*Note: Many events within the community may include content which is only acceptable depending on the context it is used in.
+An example of this is alcohol consumption.
+It is important that when posting photos and videos members consider if the post glorifies alcohol or alcohol is the primary subject of the content (unacceptable) or if the alcohol is happenstance occurrence in the image